 The Canon M50 is a mirrorless camera that bridges the gap between smartphone and DSLR.
 Though smaller, lighter and cheaper than a DSLR, it boasts impressive image quality, 4K video, 10 fps burst shooting, and an advanced autofocus system.
 It also offers a viewfinder – something many of its competitors lack.

 Canon EOS M50 Review | Specs

-Geared towards those graduating from a smartphone or basic point-and-shoot, the Canon EOS M50 sits somewhere between a compact camera and a DSLR.
+Geared towards those graduating from a smartphone or basic point-and-shoot, the Canon EOS M50 sits somewhere between a compact camera (see guide) and a DSLR.

 It’s a lot like a DSLR in shape but significantly smaller in size and weight.
 It’s simple to use yet boasts a 24.1MP APS-C sensor capable of semi-pro image quality, and advanced functions for those wanting more say in how their images are captured.